defiant00/dnd/README.md

 * also other large chunks taken out of mountains, and other signs that something cataclysmic happened long ago
 * no one seems to know for sure what happened here, but a number of religions claim that this was the result of their deity defeating some great evil
 * there is a large dwarven city carved into the mountains here
+  * should be working with another race (dragonborn?) to build some sort of magical engine at this nexus

 ### Duskspire